oktayesenn/js-function-and-scope/readme.md

 - However, a function can access all variables and functions defined inside the scope in which it is defined (which includes all outer scopes).

-### We Do: A More Complex Example (15 min / 1:50)
+### We Do: A More Complex Example

-Let's walk through this example in two steps...
+Let's walk through this example in two steps:

 1. Identify and diagram the scope of each variable.
 2. Determine whether each `console.log` will error out or not.